dmitriy-iliyov/spring-outbox/README.md

       fixed-delay: 5s
 ```

-Same as Publisher cleanup with different defaults:
+All parameters same as Publisher cleanup with different defaults:
-- `ttl`:
+- `ttl`
   - **Default**: `1h`
   - **Description**: consumed events are typically kept longer than published events for audit purposes